Let’s Get REAL and Stop Wasting Marketing Dollars

 In any company, you would construct your rules based on your company and industry best practices.
 For example, you might not look at lifetime value because of the business situation you are in OR you might include the nurture leads because you believe there is a real opportunity with them.

-What if I told you, you don’t need to calculate in this way.
+What if I told you, you don’t need to calculate in this way?
 That there exists some Marketing Automation Software that based on the defined rules would make this reporting in real-time.

 The 5 Steps to Roll Out Digital Transformation

 Now you know what you want to measure, but the time to measure should be minimal – we all have work to do and decisions need to be made nearly instantaneously.
 I am not sure about you but both my boss and I lack patience.
-Well, automation through digital transformation has been able to help us manage ROI in real-time.
-We also do an ROI analysis every year to ensure we are tacking not only the active campaigns of the past year but our entire history.
+Well, automation through digital transformation has been able to help us manage ROI in real time.
+We also do an ROI analysis every year to ensure we are tracking not only the active campaigns of the past year but our entire history.
 I get a kick out of a customer working with us having met us 4-5 years ago, and we can celebrate the success of the marketing campaign – even years later.